Servir-Mekong/hydra-floods/docs/algorithms.md

 ### Applying slope correction on SAR imagery

 SAR imagery is fairly sensitive to terrain effects due to the signal being geometric in nature.
-Here we apply a slope correction algorithm developed by [Vollrath et al., 2020](https://doi.org/10.3390/rs12111867) to reduce the
+Here we apply a slope correction algorithm developed by [Vollrath et al., 2020](https://doi.org/10.3390/rs12111867) to reduce the effects of terrain on the data.
+This method however does not fully compensate for the radiometric distortions as compared to more advanced methods but still provides some correction.

 ```python
 # get a Sentinel 1 dataset